-Test scenario 3-9: Other scenarios with random user movement trace and user distribution.
+Test scenario 3-5: Other scenarios with random user movement trace and user distribution.

-Test method: To simplify to comparison, we just use two information derived from the eNB including the MCS (MCS index) and PRB (DLOccupyPRBNum) [TS38.214].
+Test method: To simplify to comparison, we just use the MCS (MCS index) information derived from the eNB [TS38.214].
 The information is provided directly to the application, and the application then adjusts the bit rate according to this information.
 Here, MCS index shows the modulation (e.g. QPSK, 16QAM,...) and the coding rate used during physical layer transmission, which is relevant to the real data rate per UE.
-The number of Downlink PRBs occupied shows the capacity used in the cell, which helps to predict the traffic of network in heavy or light load.
 The benchmark method is adopting a constant bit rate without any information to help it predicting the network condition.
 We compare these scenarios and observe the reduction of delay when those eNB data are utilized.

 For different scenarios, the lagging rate is defined as the performance indicator.
-In our experiments, lagging happens when transmission delay is greater than 200ms and lagging rate is defined as the ratio between the number of frames greater than 200ms and the total number of frames.
+In our experiments, we assume lagging happens when transmission delay is greater than 200ms and lagging rate is defined as the ratio between the number of frames greater than 200ms and the total number of frames.

-Test Scenario Reduction of Lagging Rate
+Reduction of Lagging Rate

-1 46%
+46%

-2 21%
+21%

-3 37%
+37%

-4 56%
++ 56%

-5 32%
+32%

-6 67%

-7 33%

-8 57%

-9 48%